Java News Roundup: Jakarta EE 11 Released, Agent2Agent Java SDK, Kotlin, WildFly, JobRunr, Maven

 Posted on mongodb google news.
 Visit mongodb google news

-Wealth Enhancement Advisory Services LLC reduced its holdings in shares of MongoDB, Inc. (NASDAQ:MDBFree Report) by 2.1% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 21,411 shares of the company’s stock after selling 470 shares during the quarter.
-Wealth Enhancement Advisory Services LLC’s holdings in MongoDB were worth $3,755,000 as of its most recent SEC filing.
+Diversified Trust Co increased its holdings in shares of MongoDB, Inc. (NASDAQ:MDBFree Report) by 117.8% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 15,071 shares of the company’s stock after acquiring an additional 8,152 shares during the period.
+Diversified Trust Co’s holdings in MongoDB were worth $2,643,000 at the end of the most recent reporting period.

-MongoDB (NASDAQ:MDBGet Free Report) last issued its quarterly earnings results on Wednesday, June 4th.
+MongoDB (NASDAQ:MDBGet Free Report) last released its earnings results on Wednesday, June 4th.
 The company reported $1.00 earnings per share for the quarter, beating the consensus estimate of $0.65 by $0.35.
-The company had revenue of $549.01 million during the quarter, compared to analysts’ expectations of $527.49 million.
+The company had revenue of $549.01 million for the quarter, compared to the consensus estimate of $527.49 million.
 MongoDB had a negative return on equity of 3.16% and a negative net margin of 4.09%.
-The business’s quarterly revenue was up 21.8% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $0.51 earnings per share.
-As a group, analysts predict that MongoDB, Inc. will post -1.78 earnings per share for the current fiscal year.
+MongoDB’s quarterly revenue was up 21.8% compared to the same quarter last year.
+During the same period in the previous year, the business earned $0.51 earnings per share.
+As a group, sell-side analysts predict that MongoDB, Inc. will post -1.78 earnings per share for the current year.

 (Free Report)